github-tools/github-release-notes/README.md

 ## The Motivation and Concept

 Everyone loves neat, transparent, informative release notes.
 Everyone would also rather avoid maintaining them.
-What a hassle to have to evaluate what issues have been solved between two points in project's timeline, what types of problems they were, are they important to inform the users about, what issues solved them etc.
+What a hassle to have to evaluate what issues have been solved between two points in project's timeline, what types of problems they were, are they important to inform the users about, what issues solved them, etc.

-Wouldn't it be great to get fantastic release notes compiled for you automaticaly based on all the hard work you put into your GitHub issues and pull requests.
+Wouldn't it be great to get fantastic release notes compiled for you automatically based on all the hard work you put into your GitHub issues and pull requests?

-The main motivation for bringing `gren` to life was the need for auto generating release notes for every tag in a project.
+The main motivation for bringing `gren` to life was the need for auto-generating release notes for every tag in a project.
-The process, [as explained here](https://help.github.com/articles/creating-releases/), requires to go to your project's releases page in GitHub, draft that tag as a new release and manually add what I remembered has changed.
+The process, [as explained here](https://help.github.com/articles/creating-releases/), requires the tagger to go to your project's releases page in GitHub, draft that tag as a new release and manually add what has changed.

 Let `gren` take care of that for you.
 It automates this process and also writes release notes for you, creating something like this: